-'''

 (ladebug) ./10 i

-'''

-Add a space between the count (10) and the mode indicator (i).
+Add a space between the count (10) and the mode indicator (i) .

-- Reference modification is not supported. - The OF qualifier keyword is supported, but the IN keyword is not supported. - Tables (OCCURS items) with variable upper bounds are not supported. - Breakpoints on labels are not supported. - Subscripting is supported, but only for tables of one dimension. - Stopping program execution at a program label (paragraph or section name) is not supported. - The debugger does not correctly evaluate all COBOL condition expressions. - The debugger supports only simple arithmetic operations in COBOL.
+- Reference modification is not supported. - The OF qualifier keyword is supported, but the IN keyword is not supported. - Tables (OCCURS items) with variable upper bounds are not supported. - Breakpoints on labels are not supported.

+- Subscripting is supported, but only for tables of one dimension. - Stopping program execution at a program label (paragraph or section name) is not supported. - The debugger does not correctly evaluate all COBOL condition expressions. - The debugger supports only simple arithmetic operations in COBOL.
 It does not support full expression evaluation, including exponentiation, reference modification, and arithmetic operations with operands of different scales.

-Part IV

-Advanced Topics
+Part IV Advanced Topics

-This part describes advanced debugging topics:
+This part describes the following advanced debugging topics:

+- Debugging multiprocess applications

+- Debugging multithreaded applications

-- Core files
+- Debugging core files

+- Using debugger scripts

-- Shared libraries
+- Debugging shared libraries

-- Programs with limited symbolic information
+- Working with limited debugging information

 - Machine-level debugging

-- Multithreaded applications

-- Multiprocessing

-- · Remote debugging
+- Remote debugging

 - Kernel debugging

+- Debugging client/server applications